 I will note that all of the vaccine agreements we are signing contain delivery schedules, with the first doses arriving early next year.
-The distribution of a vaccine is contingent on that vaccine being proven safe and effective, and receiving regulatory approval from Health Canada.
+Distribution of vaccines are contingent on a vaccine being proven safe and effective, and receiving regulatory approval from Health Canada.